The Young Turks: Web series

 The Young Turks was the first daily streaming online talk show, having begun airing in that format in 2006, with an official website on the internet and a channel hosted on YouTube.
 The show provides in-depth coverage on politics, news topics, current events, and other issues.

 In August 2007, Ben Mankiewicz left the show to serve as a contributor for TMZ's syndicated entertainment news program TMZ on TV.
 At roughly the same time, Jill Pike left to pursue a job in Washington, D.C.
 Ana Kasparian, then working as an intern for the program, was hired to do pop culture-focused segments.
 Mankiewicz eventually returned to The Young Turks as a regular correspondent.

 During the 2008 elections, the show developed close ties to Brave New Films.
-The program aired commercials for the independent film production company and featured actors such as Robert Greenwald and Jonathan Kim as guests.
+The program aired commercials for the independent film production company and featured actors including Robert Greenwald and Jonathan Kim as guests.

 The success of TYT is due to a large extent of their shift from radio to the internet through the broadcast of programming content on online platforms.
-Uygur and co-host Kasparian applied a populist left branding and programming strategy that made TYT a successful global online organization, with larger numbers of YouTube subscribers and viewers than several other notable news networks like FOX, MSNBC and CNN.
+Uygur and co-host Kasparian applied a populist left branding and programming strategy that made TYT a successful global online organization, with larger numbers of YouTube subscribers and viewers than several other notable news networks like FOX, MSNBC, and CNN.
 The presence of TYT on YouTube has given the network a platform to democratize production of content and practices associated with its online distribution through an ability to share, comment and like material on its channel.
 Through likes and shares of TYT content on many online platforms, audience members have become a "virtual word of mouth" expanding the network's reach to other people with similar views and stimulating the growth of the TYT community.

 Support by viewers for alternative media outlets like TYT adopting new technology has meant the network was able to overcome being a small sized organization of the traditional alternative media landscape.
 The emergence of TYT in the digital era has resulted in fewer operational costs regarding organizing and communication.
 TYT nonetheless has relied on small grassroots financial contributions from its viewers that gave it the ability to emerge as an alternative media organization that does not advocate for the interests of corporations.
 The financial contributions TYT received went to renting a studio, and to purchase production equipment and furniture.
 By 2010, TYT employed people and maintained a budget resembling the size of a small newspaper.